Digital label

 Vision impairment affects a growing number of people

 According to research published this February, a percentage of people with diagnosed sight defect or ocular diseases amounts to as much as 54%, with short-sightedness being the most common.* In the era of ageing society, the process progresses with each passing year.
-Meanwhile, extensive legal requirements regarding product information or the need to apply the principles of ecological design (such as decreasing available printing surface) result in small font size on the label that remains illegible to many customers.

 On the other hand, we suffer from lack of effective solutions helping visually impaired people use FMCG products.
 A convex triangle that can be felt under your fingertips on certain household chemicals may be enshrined in law, but it is not recognisable enough in the community of the visually impaired.
 What’s more, its limited role is related to the fact that it does not carry any information beyond the warning.